Chandan9898Kumar/maching_coding/src/JavaScript/JAVASCRIPT_BASED_QUESTIONS/JavaScript_Based_Questions.md

 ```

-### 76. Execute the given list of asynchronous functions in parallel and return the results as an array to the callback
+### 76. Execute the given list of asynchronous functions in parallel and return the results in a sequence as an array to the callback.

 ```js